ZhilinGuo/Spike-Vision/README.md

 # Spike Vision
 Papers on Spiking Neural Networks (SNN) for Computer Vision (CV).
-Feel free to contribute by raising an Issue or creting a Pull request!
+Feel free to contribute by raising an Issue or creating a Pull request!

 ## Table of Content
  - [Conference Papers](#conference-papers)